 When I go to different places I always ask for English information.
 About 50% of the places I visit have English information.
 My Japanese is alright but reading kanji is a chore.
 Anyway, luckily the man behind the counter had an information sheet.

-The temple was founded way back in the year 178AD, which off the top of my head has to one of the oldest temples in Japan.
-The ‘official’ influence of Buddhism did not occur in Japan until the 6th century when a couple of Japanese monks returned from Korea after studying Buddhism including Kukai (Kobo Daishi).
-Anyway, this information seems to raise more questions that need to be researched later!
+The temple was founded way back in the year 178AD, the 48th year of Emperor Seimu.
+Which off the top of my head has to one of the oldest temples in Japan.
+Although, it is probably a Japanese mythical date of foundation, as the ‘official’ influence of Buddhism did not occur in Japan until the 6th century when a couple of Japanese monks returned from Korea after studying Buddhism.
+Seems this information raises more questions that need to be researched later!

 This story again raises more questions.
 First, Japan had just progressed from the Jomon into the Yayoi period.
 There were not yet any social nobility class.
 The Yayoi brought agriculture from Korea including rice farming.
 The system of nobility didn’t start until at least the end of the Yayoi period in around 300AD.
 Second, China had only been introduced to Buddhism around the same time, how could an Indian Buddhist possibly know about the existence of Japan when there is only limited knowledge about Japan in China?
 Finally, how could a local lord know of the existence of an Indian monk when interaction between the Chinese nobility and the Yamato ruling class was also very limited?